CSCfi/csc-user-guide/docs/support/support-howto.md

 #How to write good support requests

-Writing good support requests is not only good for the support team, it is also better for you because we will understand your request sooner and will be able to resolve it faster.
+Writing a good support request will enable us to resolve your issue faster.
 Below is a list of good practices.

-##Never send support requests to staff members directly
+##Don't send support requests to staff members directly

 Always send them to [servicedesk@csc.fi](mailto:servicedesk@csc.fi) and staff members will pick them up there.
 On servicedesk@csc.fi they get tracked and have higher visibility.
 Some staff members work for the support requests only part time.
-Sending the request to servicedesk@csc.fi makes sure that somebody will pick it up.

-##Give descriptive subject
+##Give a descriptive subject

 Your subject line should be descriptive.
-"Problem on Taito" is not a good subject line since it could be valid for many of the support emails we get.
-The support staff is a team.
-The subjects are the first thing that we see.
+"Problem on Puhti" is not a good subject line since it could be valid for many of the support emails we get.
 A good subject will speed up the issue going to the right specialist.

 ##Identify yourself